Ingredients:

 I had an almost magical experience when I indulged in a French Yellow Skin Chicken once in Hong Kong.
 It really was most succulent and the recipe was a roaring success even though it was my first attempt.
 I never repeated it again because those foreign chicks were incredibly expensive.
 I have used U.S. chicken, Brazillian chicken and Danish ones too.
 They all work really well, but never quite the same way as that French poulet.
 Back in Singapore, I guess because we are all more paranoid, foreign chicks are seldom found here.
 The regular ones in our supermarkets work too, but don't use a kampong chicken.
 It's great for Hainanese chicken rice but too skinny for angmoh recipes, lah.

-The Perfect Roast Chicken with Two Lemons
+Next chicken challenge: The Perfect Roast Chicken with Two Lemons